How to Write a Beat Sheet (FREE Template)

 Beat 10.
 Bad guys close in (pp. 55-75)

 If your main character was on top of the world at the midpoint, they're about to be brought back down to earth.
 As the bad guys close in, your protagonist will have a crisis of confidence, battling fear, doubt, anger, frustration, and emotional exhaustion.

-With the enemy taking the upper hand, your hero’s journey just got a lot tougher.
+With the bad guys taking the upper hand, your hero's journey just got a lot tougher.

 Beat 11.
 All is lost (p.
 75)